Fruit trees for sale | Self Fertile Apple Trees.

 Bare Root = Field grown trees that have been freshly lifted and supplied with no soil around the roots.
 Only available during the dormant period November-April

-10 Litre = Container grown and can be planted all year round.
+10 or 12 Litre = Container grown and can be planted all year round.
 The size refers to the number of litres of compost that the container holds.
 Freshly potted trees will not be rooted into the pot yet.

 1 Year Maiden = A one year old tree and the size depends on the variety but in general they will be 125cm in height and will have some side branches.